11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 • Krispy Kreme Donut flavors

-These keywords are commercial by nature since it reveals the users’ intent to buy or take some commercial activity in the future.
+These keywords are commercial by nature since they reveal the users’ intent to buy or take some commercial activity in the future.
 These present opportunities to reach an audience that could be converted into customers in the future.

 Transactional Keywords

 Transactional keywords are associated with users who want to buy a product or service.
-They reveal the searcher’s intent to make a purchase and usually consist of phrases like “buy,” “order,” “purchase,” or include terms such as “discount” or “sale.”
+They reveal the searcher’s intent to make a purchase and usually consist of phrases like “buy,” “order,” and “purchase” or include terms such as “discount” or “sale.”

 Samples of Transactional Keywords: